kaleababayneh/noir-wordle/README.md

 ### ZK in Gaming

 In gaming, some projects already employ ZK, but often only to verify the  **final result** , leaving intermediate steps unverified.
-This approach works for single-player games where only the outcome matters.  **Wordle** , however, is different — and especially in a **peer-to-peer** setting, every step matters.
+This approach works for single-player games where only the outcome matters.
+Peer to Peer **Wordle** , however, is different — and in a **peer-to-peer** setting, every step matters.
 Two players compete while trusting neither the other nor a third party.

 In ZK Wordle, zero-knowledge isn’t a “bonus privacy feature” — it’s  **essential** .
-Without it, hashing words would be insecure.
+Without it, hashing words would be insecure or the verification of guesses will be reliant in the honest behavior of the opponent player.
 Here, each word is hashed together with a  **secret salt** , and both remain private on the player’s device.
 When a player submits a guess, their opponent generates a **zero-knowledge proof** and verifies it on-chain without leaking any part of their secret word or salt.

 ---